-In the middle of June, gas prices peaked, with the national average cost of a gallon of gas passing $5 for the first time.
-It's been good news since then, but that took a sharp turn Wednesday when prices rose for the first time in 99 days.
+In the middle of June, gas prices peaked, with the national average cost of a gallon of gas passing $5 for the first time until Wednesday prices continued to fall before rising slightly for the first time in 99 days.

-The three months of falling gas prices saw the national average for a gallon of gas dip from $5.02 to $3.68 as of Thursday, according to AAA.
+The three months of falling gas prices saw the national average for a gallon of gas go from $5.02 to $3.68 as of Thursday, according to AAA.